VANKYO Leisure 470 Projector Review

 60 Hz

-The VANKYO Leisure 470 has a native 720p resolution, and everything you feed it gets scaled to that resolution.
+The VANKYO Leisure 470 has native 720p resolution, and everything you feed it is scaled to it.
 It can accept a 1080p @ 60Hz signal, including 4:4:4 chroma, but the image looks a bit soft, and fine text never looks like true 1080p because of the downscaling.
 There's no support for 4k or 120Hz signals, and the maximum refresh rate is 60Hz.

 4.3